Gina-C/IDC8208/README.md

    - Classification results for Age and Height in Boxplot
    - Classification results for Gender in Confusion Matrix

-## File Structure
+## Files
-- **Notebook**: Contains the full pipeline for speech denoising and classification of speaker attributes.
+- **IDC8208_Project_Gina.ipynb**: Contains the full pipeline for speech denoising and classification of speaker attributes.
+- **all_results.xlsx**: Contains the Original Speaker (OS) true label Classifications, Relationship between OS and Predicted Speaker (PS), Mapped Speaker Timestamps, Scores and Accuracy results

 ## Future Improvements
 - Upgraded AI-denoising models
-- Impproved model for speaker diarization
+- Improved model for speaker diarization
-- Improved models for classification.
+- Enhanced models for classification

 ## License